Fedesky25/pynabi/README.md

 ## Why PynAbi over pure Abinit files?

 If you're a very experienced Abinit user who knows its variables and their possible values (and associated meaning), then this package probably isn't for you.
-For all other users, here's a list of reasons why you could find PynAbi useful:
+For all other users, on top of all the aforementioned features, here's a list of reasons why you could find PynAbi useful:

  1. You have all the power of coding to generate Abinit instructions, e.g. reusability, loops to generate datasets programmatically
  2. It provides some useful presets and helper functions/methods that allows you to skip to the fun part of the simulation